-Description: A set of short, well-known jazz melodies.
-They will be transposed so that each one may be played in two registers - low and high (but not extremely high).
-Jonathan will accompany with a pared-down accompaniment i.e. something that's not too 'busy' for the ear.
-Time permitting, RM can do a little improvising in both registers.
-We will provide lyrics so that listeners can follow the melody.
-The pieces will be contrasted emotionally - we will do a love song, a sad song, an upbeat song.
+Description: a set of short, well-known jazz melodies which are transposed so that each may be played in two registers - low and high (but not extremely high).
+Jonathan plays a pared-down accompaniment i.e. something that's not too 'busy' for the ear.
+Ruth improvises a little in both registers.
+Lyrics are provided so that listeners can follow the melody.
+The pieces are contrasted emotionally: a love song, a sad song, an upbeat song.

 A slow change in my hearing up until 1993(?) has brought 50% loss from the top down in terms of area on the audiogram; accompanied by hyperacusis, tinnitus and two hearing aids.
 Frequencies above 2.5kHz start to register as clusters of white noise and rapidly disappear above that.